-Grade level teams meet monthly to analyze student work and assessment data in math.
-Our grade level teams meet once a month as a PLC to review and analyze student work samples and assessments to determine students strengths and areas for growth.
-They also plan learning activities around their UCLA Math PD in Counting Collections and Choral Counting work.
-Teachers share artifacts from these activities to reflect on and revise their instruction for targeted areas of student needs.
+Grade level teams meet monthly to analyze student work and assessment data in math and writing.
+Our grade level teams meet once a month as a PLC to review and analyze student work samples and assessment data to determine students strengths and areas for growth.
+They also plan cycles of inquiry in problem solving related to UCLA Math PD and small group work for targeted instruction in TC Workshop PD.
+Teachers share artifacts from the inquiry cycles to reflect on and revise their instruction to target areas of need.